 The reverse stroke resembles the forward stroke, only backward.
 To achieve a successful backward stroke, place the paddle in the water near the rear of your board.
 Slowly push forward on the water to turn or come to a full halt.

 The sweep stroke can be used to turn backward or forward.
 To perform the sweep stroke, imagine yourself drawing a c-shape (reverse c-shape on your right) from one end of your board to the other.
 As always, fully submerge your paddle.
 Bending your knees ever so slightly helps you to use less energy when performing this stroke.

 Always SUP with a Friend

-When you’re just getting starting paddle boarding it’s always a good idea to use the buddy system.
+When you’re just getting starting learning how to stand-up paddle board, it’s always a good idea to use the buddy system.
 Having an extra set of eyes can help you perfect your strokes.
 It can also be a lifesaving insurance policy if something is to go wrong.

 Keep it Brief

 It’s always a good idea to start SUPing in small increments.
 While paddle board workouts vary in intensity, it’s important not to travel to far or overexert yourself when water is involved.
 Keep your eye out for SUP yoga and fitness classes.
 Not only are these a fun way to perfect your SUP skills, but they are also a great way to maximize your time on board without overdoing it.

 Master Your Strokes